sevmorris/macback-m1/README.md

 brew bundle install
 ```

-For a ton of Brewfile info, see [Brew Bundle Brewfile Tips](https://gist.github.com/ChristopherA/a579274536aab36ea9966f301ff14f3f)
+For a ton of Brewfile info and tips, see [Brew Bundle Brewfile Tips](https://gist.github.com/ChristopherA/a579274536aab36ea9966f301ff14f3f).
+Eventually my setup will change (evolve) based on this guide.

 <br>